jose99fdp/r136/docs/1-Getting started/5-Preinstalled ISOs.md

-# Preinstalled r136 ISOs
+# Preinstalled yandaai ISOs

-You can download preinstalled r136 ISOs from the [Playbook](https://www.playbook.com/s/greengecko/r136-isos) website.
+You can download preinstalled yandaai ISOs from the [Playbook](https://www.playbook.com/s/greengecko/yandaai-isos) website.

-## r136.iso
+## yandaai.iso

 - **Description:** Includes the JoshXT workstation script preinstalled.

-## r136installed.iso
+## yandaaiinstalled.iso

 - **Description:** Includes the JoshXT workstation script preinstalled.
-Also, this ISO includes r136 preinstalled on Docker.
+Also, this ISO includes yandaai preinstalled on Docker.

-Be sure to check out the `sha256sums.txt` located [here](https://www.playbook.com/s/greengecko/r136-isos?assetToken=F9FXZkX6N3NqHGMne6m4v2cz) to verify your file is safe and has not been altered.
+Be sure to check out the `sha256sums.txt` located [here](https://www.playbook.com/s/greengecko/yandaai-isos?assetToken=F9FXZkX6N3NqHGMne6m4v2cz) to verify your file is safe and has not been altered.

-Username/Password: r136
+Username/Password: yandaai

 Feel free to download the ISO that suits your requirements best!